partha99saha/Detect-Polygons---Python/README.md

 # Detect Polygons in an Image using OpenCV

-This project uses **OpenCV**, a popular library for computer vision, to detect common geometric shapes (triangles, squares, rectangles, pentagons, hexagons, circles, and stars) in an image.
+This project uses **OpenCV**, a popular library for computer vision, to detect common geometric shapes (triangles, squares, rectangles, Rhombus, Trapeziums, pentagons, hexagons, circles, Ovals and stars) in an image.

 ## About Computer Vision
 **Computer Vision (CV)** is a field of artificial intelligence that enables computers to interpret and understand visual information from the world, such as images and videos.
 It involves processing, analyzing, and making decisions based on visual data.